 Class numbers grow when powerful relationships are created between instructors and participants.
 When you get members into a group fitness experience, the moves and instructors create connection.
 The instructor’s job is create an atmosphere in their class that everyone wants to be part of.

-Five things all cycling instructors need to know and do in their classes to ensure success:
+Five things all cycling instructors need to do in their classes to ensure success:

 New members should be arriving to class five minutes early so instructors can guide them through correct bike set up.
 Ask if anyone is new upon arrival and spend one-on-one time with them ensuring their set up is correct.